elishaking/tech-articles/tree-traversal-methods.md

-# Recursive Tree traversal methods

 There are three ways to traverse or visit all the nodes in a tree.
 They are:

 ## In-order Traversal
-This form of traversal works by visiting the left branch of the tree, then the current node and then the right branch.
+This form of traversal works by visiting the left branch of the tree, then the current node, and then the right branch.

 Below is an implementation of in-order traversal: